 Shubho Drishti — The Auspicious First Look

-The bride is carried to the mandap on a wooden seat by her brothers, holding betel leaves in front of her face.
-At the auspicious moment, she lowers the leaves and the couple looks into each other's eyes seven times.
-Accompanied by conch shells, ululu, and showering of flowers.
+The bride is carried to the mandap on a wooden seat by her brothers.
+At the auspicious moment, she lowers the betel leaves and the couple looks into each other's eyes seven times.
+What to wear: The bride makes her grand entrance in her full wedding attire — the iconic red-bordered white Bengali saree.
+Guests wear their finest sarees and ethnic wear.

 Agni Sakshi — The Sacred Fire